Frequently Asked Questions

 - Be in the 10th, 11th, or 12th grade when enrolling in a dual enrollment course.

-- Have a 2.5 GPA in completed high school courses to enroll in career technical or health science courses.
+- Have a 2.5 GPA in completed high school courses to enroll in Stem-based courses.

 - Have written approval of the appropriate principal and the local superintendent of education.